cprov/build.snapcraft.io/README.md

 ## Updating dependencies

-Managing dependencies with npm can be a little .... interesting, especially if you're not used to the peculiarities of the nodejs toolchain.

 First, you must add or update the dependency in package.json.
 This file contains both a 'dependencies' section (for run-time dependencies) and a 'devDependencies' section (for build-time dependencies).
 Edit the appropriate